Cushing's Symptoms & Treatments

 While medication costs and the need for frequent blood monitoring can make Cushing’s disease expensive to manage, diligent follow-up care and monitoring for adrenal function can make for a good prognosis.

-Pets who do not receive adequate monitoring and follow-up often experience relapses and severe illness or death, as a result of complications.
+Dogs with Cushing's disease who do not receive adequate monitoring and follow-up often experience relapses and severe illness or death, as a result of complications.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.